…Admits concerns over distribution of PVCs

 From Romanus Ugwu, Abuja

-The Independent National Electoral Commission (INEC), has announced February 4, as date to conduct mock accreditation of voters in 436 polling units across the country.
+The Independent National Electoral Commission (INEC), has announced next month, February 4, as date to conduct mock accreditation of voters in 436 polling units across the country.

-It also disclosed that 12 polling units in each state of the federation and four in the Federal Capital Territory (FCT) have been designated for the exercise.
+It also disclosed that 12 polling units in each state of the federation and four in the Federal Capital Territory (FCT), on the equality of the country’s 109 Senatorial Districts have been designated for the exercise.

 His words: “As you are already aware, the commission has taken delivery of the BVAS machines for the election.
 We have also dutifully tested each machine in our offices nationwide to ensure its functionality.
 The next step is to conduct field tests across the country involving actual voters.

 “For this reason, and in readiness for nationwide deployment, the commission is conducting a mock accreditation of voters similar to what was done ahead of the recent Ekiti and Osun State governorship elections.

 “The mock accreditation will hold on Saturday, February, 4, 2023 in 436 polling units nationwide.
 12 polling units have been designated in each state of the federation and four in the FCT on the equality of the country’s 109 Senatorial Districts for the exercise.